jeremyNg/introR/_episodes/02-installation.md

 - "Like Linux, R has a system for downloading and installing packages from the R package repositories."
 - "CRAN is the main repository for R packages, while BioConductor is the main repository for bioinformatics related packages."
 - "The *library* command allows one to load an installed package in the current R session."
+- "The installed.packages command allows us to view what packages have been installed on our system, while the sessionInfo commands allows us to view what packages have been loaded in the current session of R."
 ---

 ## Installing R